wp-plugins/captcha/readme.txt

 * Select functionality of mathematical actions and level of their difficulty are implemented.

 == Upgrade Notice ==

+= V2.29 =
+Hebrew language file is added to the plugin.
+We updated all functionality for wordpress 3.4.

 = V2.28 =
 Greek and Hindi language files are added to the plugin.